Last update on 2021-07-28 / Affiliate links / Images from Amazon Product Advertising API

 1. Hankook Ventus S1 Evo2 SUV Radial Tire for All Seasons

 The Hankook Ventus S1 Evo2 SUV all-season radial tire features the DTM racing profile technology which gives the tire an optimized triple tread pattern.
-It also has the wear bar indicator.
+It also has a wear bar indicator.
 When this tire wears beyond safety, it is going to indicate that the tire needs to be changed.

 This is a new design all-season tire from Hankook and it has got the control technology for better handling.
 The sidewalls are pretty average and it is also a rotational tire.
 What the asymmetrical function of the tire does is that it helps to cut road noise as you drive; this is further enhanced by the lateral groove angle and an optimized pitch length.